2/20/2025

 Joe Gilliam

-Yeah.
-Hi, Anthony.
-I think first, the professional fee schedules were announced in mid-January.
-They were, I think, retroactive to January 1.
-And that's that's one piece of that equation, a very important one, as you know, then it's got to be all in their systems and adjudicated properly.
-Sometimes that can take a little bit of time before you start to see the recurring, consistent nature of those payments.
+billing cadence uh to to neridian and then all the quick follow-up yeah hi anthony i'd say first um the professional fee schedules were announced in mid-january they were i think retroactive to january 1.
+And that's one piece of that equation, a very important one.
+As you know, then it's got to be all in their systems and adjudicated properly.
+Sometimes that can take a little bit of time before you start to see the recurring consistent nature of those payments.
 But we have started to see that.
-And and then, you know, realistically, the the impact of the rollout of that.
-And it kind of goes back to what I was saying earlier.
+And then, you know, realistically, the impact of the rollout of that And it kind of goes back to what I was saying earlier.
 These things don't just happen overnight.
 There's an education process that goes along there.
-There's a confidence building process that the account, the doctors see that they're being properly compensated for their time, for the procedures.
+There's a confidence-building process that the accountant, the doctors see that they're being properly compensated for their time, for the procedures.
 So it's something that rolls out over many quarters, if you will, in getting that confidence and then expanding that confidence in many more surgeons.
-We've seen that in Neuridion, to your point.
-Where the professional fee schedule was was was put out earlier in the end of the third quarter, going into the fourth quarter of last year.
-And we're still in the process of making sure that accounts and surgeons are aware of that, that update and driving increasing utilization clinically alongside of it.
-So it's a journey on that front and one that we've done many times in the past.
-And we're we're executing quite well on, I think, today.
+We've seen that in Radiant, to your point, where the professional fee schedule was put out earlier in the end of, I think, the third quarter going into the fourth quarter of last year.
+And we're still in the process of making sure that accounts and surgeons are aware of that update and driving increasing utilization clinically alongside of it.
+So it's a journey on that front and one that we've done many times in the past and we're executing quite well on, I think, today.

 speaker

-And just a quick follow up for modeling US MIGS and US Cornell.
-They'll call it headwinds.
-You referenced it, Joe, in a prior question.
-I think I think the message here is to, you know, essentially have US MIGS maybe flat.
-I don't know if you were messaging down, but maybe to just touch on that a little bit and then just, you know, the comments in the presentation there, US Cornell seeing some headwinds too, maybe just a little direction there would help.
+And just a quick follow-up for modeling.
+U.S. MIGs and U.S. corneal, you know, clawed headwinds, you referenced it, Joe, in a prior question.
+I think the message here is to, you know, essentially have U.S. MIGs maybe flat.
+I don't know if you were messaging down, but maybe to just touch on that a little bit.
+And then just, you know, the comments in the presentation there, U.S. corneal seeing some headwinds too, maybe just a little direction there would help.
 Thanks again.

 speaker